 - The material does not release any taste or smell to the food

-Is Epoxy Food safe?
+Is Epoxy Food Safe?

-A general statement whether epoxy resin is toxic or non-toxic cannot be made.
+A general statement about whether epoxy resin is toxic or non-toxic cannot be made.
 This depends primarily on the chemical composition of the individual products.

 However, this can vary depending on the intended use.
 One casting resin can therefore be more harmful to health than another.
 Nevertheless, it is always important to protect yourself as best as possible when working with the resin.
 Never touch the resin or hardener without protective gloves.
-You can protect yourself from the harmful vapours by wearing a breathing mask.
+You can protect yourself from the harmful vapors by wearing a breathing mask.
 It is also advisable to use safety glasses to prevent resin splashes from accidentally getting into your eyes.

 Essentially, however, two basic statements can be made about the toxicity of epoxy resin: